Sales totalled EUR 10 billion euros in 2017.

-The Montes del Plata pulp mill, a joint operation between Stora Enso and Arauco, started up in 2014 and in 2015 it reached its full production level.
+The Montes del Plata pulp mill, a 50% joint operation between Stora Enso and Arauco has been in operation since 2014.
 Stora Enso’s share is sold entirely as market pulp, mainly in Europe and Asia.
-Stora Enso owns large areas of land in Uruguay, and our tree plantations are also utilised as pastures by local farmers through land rental schemes.
-The Biomaterials division.
-Number of employees: 330.
+Stora Enso’s tree plantations are also utilised as pastures by local farmers through land rental schemes.
+Biomaterials division.
+Number of employees: 340.

-Stora Enso has a pilot facility in Danville to develop technologies for conversion of biomass into highly refined sugars and lignin.
-A demonstration and market development plant is being built in Raceland, Louisiana.
+Stora Enso has a pilot facility in Danville, Virginia to develop technologies for the conversion of biomass into highly refined sugars and lignin.
+The production of xylose from hemicellulose will begin in 2017 at the demonstration and market development plant in Raceland, Louisiana.
 These new technologies will enable the development of sustainable replacements for fossil-based technologies in various industries.
-The Biomaterials division.
-Number of employees: 50.
+Biomaterials division.
+Number of employees: 90.